Youth Participants (Summer/Fall 2021)

 Youth Participant

 Dale is a junior at New Covenant Academy in Los Angeles.
-He currently works as a student reporter at his school and is interested in learning more about journalism through the Koreatown Storytelling Program..
+He currently works as a student reporter at his school and is interested in learning more about journalism through the Koreatown Storytelling Program.
 He has lived in Koreatown his whole life and wants to discover more about its history and elders.
 One experience he wishes to use to his advantage is his close relationship with his grandparents.
 He’s learned a lot listening to their stories and hopes to gain more knowledge from Koreatown elders.
 He also loves to play basketball and is a part of his school’s team.
-In the future, he hopes to attend UCLA and pursue the field of engineering.
+In the future, he hopes to attend UCLA and study engineering.

 Dale's story →